 Despite transitioning to virtual events, the org saw corporate donations drop by 90 percent for one of its key forums that typically brought in more than 500 people.

 “Whatever CarbDM might have lacked in infrastructure and funding, we absolutely made up for in heart and commitment,” she says.
 “And I know that these things will not change.”

 While the above orgs have seen dramatic effects, others are working to weather the storm.

 One example is TCOYD (Taking Control of Your Diabetes), which hosts diabetes education expos around the country.
 The org has also shifted in-person events to online or future dates, but it currently hasn’t had to let go any staff, we’re told.

 Beyond Type 1, the Northern California-based advocacy powerhouse that’s now working closely with JDRF, says it’s closely monitoring the situation but hasn’t been negatively affected.

 “We are aware that COVID-19 has forced many organizations to make changes, us included… (but) because so much of the work we do to serve the community was already digital in nature, we were perhaps less directly impacted than many other entities,” CEO Thom Scher tells DiabetesMine.

-Scher says Beyond Type 1 has moved to online programming, revised some timelines on new projects it had planned to roll out, and is reallocating internal resources to prioritize COVID-19-related initiatives.
+Scher says Beyond Type 1 moved to online programming, revised some timelines on new projects it had planned to roll out, and is reallocating internal resources to prioritize COVID-19-related initiatives.

-More than 100 diabetes organizations and companies are collaborating and supporting this effort in some way.
-“Together, we can tap into the power of the global diabetes community to help curb the spread of COVID-19 and save lives,” a joint JDRF-Beyond Type 1 statement says.
+A joint JDRF-Beyond Type 1 statement says: “Together, we can tap into the power of the global diabetes community to help curb the spread of COVID-19 and save lives.”

 DiabetesMine is proud to be participating as a supporter alongside many leading orgs and companies from across the world.